 Perhaps you, like I did, grew up quite happily in a 12 square bungalow with 5 other people, and thought it was pretty darn comfortable.
 That was the average home in Australia in the ‘50s.
 Now, even though families are smaller, the average house has more than doubled to 24.5 squares, and 40+ square McMansions are all too common.
 Houses require resources to build, maintain and heat, yet big houses provide no more essential shelter than small homes did when we were growing up.

 Not only could houses be smaller, they also could be considerably more energy efficient without adding much to the cost.
 I designed the house in which my son now lives in Highton.
 It won the energy-efficient home of the year in Victoria in 2001, but it used only common materials and required little extra cost.
 It just took a little awareness and concern for the environment that most home buyers still do not possess.
 My son sells new homes for Geelong Homes, and I was at a gathering a few nights ago at which he had invited his competitors from other firms.
 I asked these men, “Have new home buyers shown greater interest in buying homes that are more energy efficient?”
 Instantly and unanimously, they replied with a definite “No!”
 This is despite the fact that doing so would save home buyers much more money than it cost.

 It is also necessary to stop building houses on arable land.
-Australian is soil generally poor, and the percent the nation’s area which is arable is relatively small; so it is ecological folly to use land for houses that could be used to grow food.
+Australia’s soil generally is poor, and the percent the nation’s area which is arable is relatively small; so it is ecological folly to use land for houses that could be used to grow food.
 Yet it is happening all the time; a great example of the stupidity that comes with greed.